Khadija-Omar/dsc-phase-three-project/README.md

 # Modelling

-In this section, we will build a model that can predict the customer churn based on the features in our dataset.
+In this section, we will build a model that can predict customer churn based on the features in our dataset.
 The model will be evaluated on the recall score.

 In order to achieve the targets stipulated in the project proposal, we will be using the following algorithms: